mwlon/numeri/README.md

 matrix0.reshape([2, 3]) //returns a new matrix [[3, 4, 5], [6, 7, 8]]
 ```
-Note that `.reshape` returns a view.
+Note that `.transpose` returns a view.

 # Simple operators

 ```
-matrix0.exp() //returns a new matrix with elementwise-exponentiation matrix0.map((x) => x * x)
+matrix0.exp() //returns a new matrix with elementwise exponentiation matrix0.map((x) => x * x)

-matrix0.plus(matrix1) //returns a new matrix by element-wise addition matrix0.minus(matrix1) matrix0.times(matrix1) matrix0.div(matrix1)
+matrix0.plus(matrix1) //returns a new matrix by elementwise addition matrix0.minus(matrix1) matrix0.times(matrix1) matrix0.div(matrix1)